dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # WebSDR Client specially for the es'hail-2 Satellite
 a web based SDR program made for the SDRplay RSP1a

 # made for LINUX ONLY !
-There is a "Windows free zone" around my shack :-)

 a PC runs the SDR software:
 * capturing samples from the SDR receiver (SDRplay)